Ameer1987/CodeTouch/README.md

 3- Open terminal and browse to the project folder "Test".

-4- Run the following commands
+4- Run the following commands:

     -> curl http://getcomposer.org/installer | php